gregorywmorris/oaken-spirits/README.md

 - Access to a bash command line
 - Basic familiarity with GitHub
 - Ability to access cloud service providers
-- Computer capable of running application in this project
+- A computer capable of running applications in this project

 ##### Limitations